YottaDB/YDBDoc/ProgGuide/commands.rst

 **CMD[LINE]="strlit"**

-The string literal specifies the $ZCMDLINE of the JOB'd process.
+The string literal specifies the $ZCMDLINE of the JOBbed process.

 **DEF[AULT]=strlit**